ahmedmunzir/LaTeX-notes-template/README.md

 Document accent colour can be changed in `mahmed.cls`.
 Locate the command `\definecolor{accentcolour}{rgb}{0.0, 0.42, 0.24}` to change the RBG value to your liking.

-I have also included a $\LaTeX{}$ command cheatsheet which can be used for reference in visual studio code to quickly typeset commands.
+I have also included a $\LaTeX{}$ command cheatsheet which can be used for reference in vsCode to quickly typeset commands.